BreakRyo/MindNight-Board/README.md

 ## Usage

-1. extract the content in the zip file.
+1. Extract the content in the zip file.
 2. Run the application: `MindNightBoard.exe`.